Sarah Shook: Career

-In April 2018, Sarah Shook & the Disarmers released their second record, which was called Years, on Bloodshot Records.
+In April 2018, Sarah Shook & the Disarmers released their second record, titled Years, on Bloodshot Records.
 Shook and the band worked on the songs while touring heavily.
-Shook also focused on learning vocal techniques as a way to control and release their vocals, which led to what many reviews cite as a crisper vocal sound.
-Music critic Greg Kot compares their vocals to those of jazz vocals, noting that Shook and the band, who have toured together for years, are ferocious.
-The song, "Good as Gold," was chosen as one of Rolling Stone's 10 best country and Americana songs of the week in March 2018.
+Shook also focused on learning vocal techniques as a way to control and release their vocals, which led to what many reviews cited as a crisper vocal sound.
+Music critic Greg Kot compared their vocals to those of jazz vocals, noting that Shook and the band, who have toured together for years, are ferocious.
+The song "Good as Gold" was chosen as one of Rolling Stone's 10 best country and Americana songs of the week in March 2018.
 Years went on to receive multiple positive reviews.
 The Disarmers at the time was made up of Eric Peterson on guitar, Aaron Oliva on bass, Jack Foster on drums, and Adam "Ditch" Kurtz on pedal steel.

-A documentary, What it Takes: film en douze tableaux, from director Gorman Bechard premiered at Independent Film Festival Boston 29 April 2018, and was released to DVD on November 9, 2018.
-The film follows Shook as they wrote and recorded their album Years.
-As the If It's Too Loud music blog says, "Film documentaries are typically put out by a record company as a way to cash in on an artist and are little more than fluff pieces, or they focus on drama within a band.
+A documentary, What it Takes: film en douze tableaux by director Gorman Bechard, premiered at the Independent Film Festival Boston on 29 April 2018, and was released to DVD on November 9, 2018.
+The film follows Shook as they wrote and recorded Years.
+The music blog If It's Too Loud commented, "Film documentaries are typically put out by a record company as a way to cash in on an artist and are little more than fluff pieces, or they focus on drama within a band.
 What it Takes: film en douze tableaux doesn't do any of that.
 While Bechard is an obvious fan of his subject, he shows them as is, and doesn't try to show them glossed over or hyped up."

+In December 2018, Years was included in the best-albums-of-2018 year-end lists of PopMatters (32nd) and Louder Than War (39th).

 In November 2021, Shook announced a third album, Nightroamer, which was released on February 18, 2022 via Thirty Tigers (following the sale of Bloodshot Records, which had caused the album to be delayed).
 In addition to returning members Peterson, Oliva and original pedal steel player Phil Sullivan, Will Rigby joined the band on drums.
 There were also additional performances from organist Skip Edwards, with longtime Dwight Yoakam collaborator Pete Anderson producing the album.